 - Add kale and stir to combine.

 - Add cooked chickpeas and bring to a boil.
 Add heavy cream and pureed chickpeas and continue to boil.

-- Add unsalted butter, low sodium chicken bouillon powder, gourmet hot sauce.
+- Add unsalted butter, low sodium chicken bouillon powder, hot sauce.
 Add salt to taste.
 Continue to cook for about 15 minutes.

 - Serve with warm crusty bread.